jpilet/anemomind/README.md

   * POCO
   * ceres

-## Summary of steps to get started:
+## Summary of steps to get started
 The following steps cover building and testing all the code:
   1. Install dependencies
   2. Clone this repository